 Getting out on the water is the perfect way to explore the fascinating coastline of the Ross of Mull.
-In good weather it is possible to paddle out to Iona and even journey right around the island.
+In good weather, it is possible to paddle out to Iona and even journey right around the island.
 Fingal’s Cave and the Treshnish Isles are also within reach given perfect conditions.
 Fionnphort, Fidden, Kintra, Bunessan and Uisken offer excellent access points to wonderful stretches of the coast and provide options for varying weather and sea conditions.
 Kayaks can be stored in an area in the grounds of Achaban House.
 A new watersports facility at nearby Benform offers kayak guiding tours and kayak hire.
 Visit Bendoran Watersports - sailing is also on offer.

-Mull is home to rare wildlife and is a fascinating destination for anyone with an interest in natural history.
-The island is famed for its golden eagle population and the successful reintroduction of white-tailed eagles.
-Mull is a haven for many other bird species, around 260 in total and a particular stronghold for hen harriers which are severley threatened on the UK mainland.
-Otters are fairly common and can be seen in Loch Pottie.
-Porpoises and dolphins, basking sharks and Minke whales are often seen from boats around the island but can even be seen from the land.
-Mull is also very rich in plant species, in particular orchids, lichen, liverworts and mosses.
-There are even around 250 different types of seaweed.
+Mull is home to rare wildlife and the island is famed for its golden eagle population and the successful reintroduction of white-tailed eagles.
+Mull is a haven for many other bird species, around 260 in total and a particular stronghold for hen harriers.
+Otters can be spotted along the extensive coastline while porpoises and dolphins, basking sharks and minke whales are often seen on the boat trips which depart from Fionnphort Pier.
+Mull is very rich in plant species, in particular orchids, lichen, liverworts and mosses.
+There are even around 250 different types of seaweed!

 Bouldering and Rock Climbing